 Let's not forget this is on the context as well of these things being seen over Langley Air Force Base, Andrews Air Force Base, Picatinny Arsenal, you name it, right?

-So sensitive military installations and and nuclear facilities.
+So sensitive military installations and nuclear facilities.

 Right.

-Let's say you're right, and let's say this this might involve a hostile you know nation, a geopolitical foe of ours.
+do not have situation awareness period and we saw that with okay let's say you're right And let's say this might involve a hostile nation, a geopolitical foe of ours.

-Then then also be our could also be our Technology.
+U.S. could also be our technology.

-So not necessarily.
+So, not necessarily.

-So a lot of times I mean, if this was China and Russia, you don't think it would be all hands on deck and our military shooting these suckers out of the sky?
+I mean, if this was China and Russia, you don't think it would be all hands on deck and our military shooting these suckers out of the sky?

 Because we'd have to.